Despite my reference at one point that certain authors would have done well

 and a department of religion

-but you don’t have to believe in the religion to teach about it.
+you don’t have to believe in the religion to serve there —

 Cardinal George pointed out that this is antithetical